jverzani/Mustache.jl/docs/src/index.md

 $x is {{:y}}
 """
 ```

+(This can prove useful if two passes through a template are needed.)

 * As well, a string can be used to define a template.
 When `parse` is called, the string will be parsed into tokens.
 This is the flow if `render` is called on a string (and not tokens).